Anup-Agrawal-developer/Server_Agent_Socket_Programming_in_C/README.md

 One special thread created for always sending connection signal to the main_server.

- Threadpool is just a concept which is used to creating infinite threads.
+ Threadpool is just a concept which is used to reusing free threads.
 This concept having a simple logic , if you understand this concept properly.
  How it works?
  Whenever, you create thread for executing your operation.
 What we do, we create thread,use that thread and exit from that thread.